mlhartme/stool/README.md

 #### EXAMPLES

-Create a home directory with defaults: `sc setup` Create a home directory with a custom toolkit: `sc setup toolkit=/my/path/to/toolkit`
+Create a home directory with defaults: `sc setup` Create a home directory with a custom chartkit: `sc setup chartkit=/my/path/to/chartkit`

 ### sc-context